wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 A common motivation for running the tasks of a program on multiple cores is speed.
 For example, if you have tasks that a single core can complete in one hour, it will take four hours to complete four tasks.
-If you have two of these cores in a computer, now you can complete the same four tasks in less time, and ideally in two hours.
-This concept is called **parallelism**: running multiple tasks at the same time, or *concurrently*, on multiple cores to complete a set of tasks faster.
+If you have two cores in a computer, now you can complete the same four tasks in less time, and ideally in two hours. *With parallelism we can decrease program execution time*.

 Unfortunately, most real-world programs do not have ideal parallelism behavior.
-That is, executing $p$ times faster with $p$ cores.
+In other words, they don't run $p$ times faster when executed on $p$ cores.
 Instead, they execute less than $p$ times faster.
 This may seem surprising, but comes about due to many reasons.
 For instance, when two tasks execute concurrently on two different cores, they still compete for the memory hierarchy, e.g., the L3 cache and the memory bus.
-We refer you to Computer Architecture courses/textbooks for more details.
-In this module, unless specified otherwise, we assume that two tasks running on two different cores do not compete for the memory hierarchy.
+We refer you to computer architecture courses/textbooks for more details.
+In this module, we assume that two tasks running on two different cores do not compete for the memory hierarchy.
 But even so, there are other reasons why a program cannot achieve ideal parallelism.
 Before we get to these reasons, let us first define two crucial metrics: